Zacks: Brokerages Anticipate 3M (NYSE:MMM) Will Post Earnings of $2.06 Per Share

-Wall Street analysts predict that 3M (NYSE:MMM) will post $2.06 earnings per share for the current quarter, according to Zacks.
-Three analysts have provided estimates for 3M’s earnings.
-The highest EPS estimate is $2.10 and the lowest is $1.95.
-3M reported earnings per share of $2.38 during the same quarter last year, which would suggest a negative year over year growth rate of 13.4%.
-The company is scheduled to report its next earnings report on Tuesday, January 25th.
+Wall Street analysts expect 3M (NYSE:MMM) to report earnings per share (EPS) of $2.18 for the current fiscal quarter, according to Zacks Investment Research.
+Three analysts have issued estimates for 3M’s earnings, with estimates ranging from $1.95 to $2.10.
+3M posted earnings per share of $2.38 in the same quarter last year, which would indicate a negative year over year growth rate of 8.4%.
+The company is scheduled to report its next earnings results on Tuesday, January 25th.

-On average, analysts expect that 3M will report full year earnings of $9.86 per share for the current year, with EPS estimates ranging from $9.75 to $9.90.
-For the next fiscal year, analysts expect that the business will report earnings of $10.50 per share, with EPS estimates ranging from $9.58 to $10.90.
-Zacks’ earnings per share averages are a mean average based on a survey of research firms that cover 3M.
+On average, analysts expect that 3M will report full-year earnings of $9.86 per share for the current year, with EPS estimates ranging from $9.75 to $9.90.
+For the next financial year, analysts forecast that the firm will report earnings of $10.50 per share, with EPS estimates ranging from $9.58 to $10.90.
+Zacks Investment Research’s EPS calculations are an average based on a survey of sell-side analysts that that provide coverage for 3M.

 The company also recently announced a quarterly dividend, which was paid on Sunday, December 12th.
-Stockholders of record on Friday, November 19th were given a $1.48 dividend.
-This represents a $5.92 annualized dividend and a dividend yield of 3.33%.
-The ex-dividend date of this dividend was Thursday, November 18th.
-3M’s dividend payout ratio is currently 58.10%.
+Investors of record on Friday, November 19th were given a $1.48 dividend.
+This represents a $5.92 dividend on an annualized basis and a yield of 3.33%.
+The ex-dividend date was Thursday, November 18th.
+3M’s dividend payout ratio is presently 58.10%.

-Several institutional investors have recently bought and sold shares of MMM.
-Lion Street Advisors LLC purchased a new stake in shares of 3M in the 2nd quarter worth approximately $26,000.
-Goodwin Investment Advisory purchased a new stake in shares of 3M in the 3rd quarter worth approximately $30,000.
-Canton Hathaway LLC purchased a new stake in shares of 3M in the 3rd quarter worth approximately $31,000.
-Avion Wealth grew its stake in shares of 3M by 77.7% in the 3rd quarter.
-Avion Wealth now owns 183 shares of the conglomerate’s stock worth $32,000 after buying an additional 80 shares during the last quarter.
-Finally, Smith Asset Management Group LP purchased a new stake in shares of 3M in the 2nd quarter worth approximately $40,000.
-Institutional investors own 66.73% of the company’s stock.
+A number of institutional investors have recently made changes to their positions in the stock.
+Vanguard Group Inc. raised its position in 3M by 0.6% in the 2nd quarter.
+Vanguard Group Inc. now owns 46,132,978 shares of the conglomerate’s stock valued at $9,163,394,000 after buying an additional 283,222 shares during the last quarter.
+BlackRock Inc. raised its position in 3M by 4.4% in the 3rd quarter.
+BlackRock Inc. now owns 41,630,784 shares of the conglomerate’s stock valued at $7,302,871,000 after buying an additional 1,739,749 shares during the last quarter.
+Geode Capital Management LLC raised its position in 3M by 3.4% in the 3rd quarter.
+Geode Capital Management LLC now owns 10,652,692 shares of the conglomerate’s stock valued at $1,864,451,000 after buying an additional 345,528 shares during the last quarter.
+Charles Schwab Investment Management Inc. grew its stake in 3M by 8.6% in the second quarter.
+Charles Schwab Investment Management Inc. now owns 9,469,452 shares of the conglomerate’s stock valued at $1,880,917,000 after purchasing an additional 750,128 shares in the last quarter.
+Finally, Morgan Stanley grew its stake in 3M by 16.4% in the second quarter.
+Morgan Stanley now owns 5,903,837 shares of the conglomerate’s stock valued at $1,172,678,000 after purchasing an additional 832,796 shares in the last quarter.
+66.73% of the stock is currently owned by institutional investors and hedge funds.

 3M Co is a technology company, which manufactures industrial, safety and consumer products.
 It operates through the following segments: Safety and Industrial, Transportation and Electronics, Health Care, and Consumer.
 The Safety and Industrial segment consists of personal safety, industrial adhesives and tapes, abrasives, closure and masking systems, electrical markets, automotive aftermarket, and roofing granules.